metagenlab/zhodiag/README.md

-# :microbe: zhodiag: Ze shotgun metagenomics pipeline for diagnostics
+# :milky_way: zhodiag: Ze shotgun metagenomics pipeline for diagnostics

-## :mag: Pipeline overview
+## :telescope: Pipeline overview
 ![Diagram in progress](misc/zhodiag_vertical_db_legend.png)

-## :gear: How to use:
+## :microscope: How to use:

-### :package: Pre-requisites
+### :stars: Pre-requisites
 A conda environment with nextflow version 24.10.5 (other versions not tested.).
 You can find a working environment in asterix:

 ```